ARMmbed/mbed-os-5-docs/docs/api/drivers/ResetReason.md

 ### ResetReason example

-Check the cause of the last system reset.
+Check the cause of the last system reset:

 ```c++
 #include "mbed.h"